New physics searches with heavy-ion collisions at the LHC: Thermal processes

 \subsection{Sexaquarks}

-The sexaquark $S$ is a hypothesized neutral stable dibaryon $uuddss$ system, that can account for DM in the universe.
+The sexaquark $S$ is a hypothesised neutral stable dibaryon $uuddss$ system that can account for DM in the universe.
 The $S$ would likely have a mass in the range $m_S \approx 2 m_p \pm m_\pi$, and would have escaped detection to date~\cite{Farrar:2017eqq}.
+The quark content of the sexaquark is the same as that of the H-dibaryon proposed by R.~Jaffe in 1977~\cite{Jaffe:1976yi}.
+However, the H-dibaryon was assumed to be relatively loosely bound with a weak-interaction lifetime; such a particle has been extensively searched for and not found, as discussed in~\cite{Farrar:2017eqq}.
 Being a flavour singlet, the lightest particle to which it could be significantly coupled is the flavour singlet superposition of $\omega$--$\phi$, leading to an estimated size of $r_S = \unit[0.1\text{--}0.2]{fm}$~\cite{Farrar:2018hac}.
-If a stable sexaquark exists, it is an attractive DM candidate because the sexaquark-to-baryon density ratio can be predicted by simple statistical arguments in the QGP-hadronization transition with known QCD parameters (quark masses and $T_\text{QCD}$) to be $\approx 4.5 \pm 1$, in agreement with the observed DM-to-baryon ratio $\Omega_\text{DM}/\Omega_b = 5.3 \pm 0.1$.
+If a stable sexaquark exists, it is an attractive DM candidate because the sexaquark-to-baryon density ratio can be predicted by simple statistical arguments in the QGP-hadronisation transition with known QCD parameters (quark masses and $T_\text{QCD}$) to be $\approx 4.5 \pm 1$, in agreement with the observed DM-to-baryon ratio $\Omega_\text{DM}/\Omega_b = 5.3 \pm 0.1$.
 This ratio is not modified during the subsequent universe expansion as long as $r_S \lesssim \unit[0.2]{fm}$~\cite{Farrar:2018hac}, thereby evading the counter-arguments against dibaryon DM given in~\cite{Gross:2018ivp, McDermott:2018ofd, Kolb:2018bxv}.

 If a stable or weakly-decaying dibaryon exists, its production in HI collisions can be completely predicted as a function of its mass, the temperature $T$, and the local baryon chemical potential $\mu_b$ of the produced QGP.
 A rough estimate for the central rapidity region, assuming $m_S = 2 m_p$, $T = \unit[150]{MeV}$, and $\mu_b = 0$, gives $\{\pi:n:S\} \approx \{1:0.01:10^{-4}\}$.
-If the entire rapidity range were to come into thermal equilibrium, so the excess baryon number $B$ of the initial ions is uniformly distributed in rapidity over the final state, in analogy with early universe conditions, it would imply $N_S - N_{\bar S} = \Omega_\text{DM}/\Omega_b (m_p/m_S) (N_B - N_{\bar B})$.
+If the entire rapidity range were to come into thermal equilibrium, so that the excess baryon number $B$ of the initial ions is uniformly distributed in rapidity over the final state, in analogy with early universe conditions, it would imply $N_S - N_{\bar S} = \Omega_\text{DM}/\Omega_b (m_p/m_S) (N_B - N_{\bar B})$.
 Measuring the dependence of $S$ and $\bar S$ production on $\sqrtsnn$, colliding species, and rapidity would be very revealing and could directly connect DM production in HI collisions to that in the early universe.